 There are five different screws used in the kit.
 I’m coloring them differently to indicate their locations better.
 Not all screws are required to assemble Nybble.
 Not all holes on the puzzle pieces need screws.
 Observe the assembling animation carefully to locate them.

 ● A is for attaching servo arms.
 D (sharp tip) is for attaching servos to the frame.
 A and D come in each servo's accessory pouch with plastic servo arms.

 ● B is for attaching servo arms/circuit boards to the frame.

 ● C (flat tip) is for binding the thighs.

 ● E (always the longest) is for attaching the battery holder.

-For earlier packages, B, C and E are located in the shank board within the multi-punched blocks like this:
+For the earliest packages, B, C and E are located in the shank board within the multi-punched blocks like this:

 There are three different springs: F, G, H.

-● The big spring F is used for elastic connection in the thigh.
+● The eight spring F is used for elastic connection in the thigh.
 There’s one spare unit.

 ● The hard short spring G is for the neck